corynorris/sec_data/README.md

 - unclassifiable
 - cover_page

 It should be noted that presented numbers often include previous years financials for comparison.
-Filtering the result by the quarter and date will give you the current financials.
+Filtering the result date submitted will give you the current financials.
+If this is in fact what you're looking to do, you can jump straight to the `/api/companies/:cik/submissions/statements` endpoint which will return all '10-Q' and '10-K' filings for the full duration of the company.
+Also not that the statements endpoint applies the following filtering:

+- iord is not null
+- statement.period == numeric.ddate